AdobeDocs/journey-optimizer.en/help/using/start/guardrails.md

 * Custom actions support JSON format only when using request or response payloads.
 See [this page](../action/about-custom-action-configuration.md#custom-actions-limitations).
 * When choosing an endpoint to target using a custom action, be sure that:

     * This endpoint can support journey's throughput, using configurations from the [Throttling API](../configuration/throttling.md) or [Capping API](../configuration/capping.md) to limit it.
 Be cautious that a throttling configuration cannot go below 200 TPS.
-Any endpoint targeted will need to support at least 200 TPS.
+Any endpoint targeted must support at least 200 TPS.
     * This endpoint needs to have a response time as low as possible.
 Depending of your expected throughput, having a high response time could impact the actual throughput.

 ### Events {#events-g}